Ivana Habazin: Professional career

 Habazin made her professional debut in June 2010, against Edit Szigeti, whom she defeated by a first round TKO.
 Habazin kept her undefeated record over her next nine fights, achieving stoppage victories against Emeke Halas, Ava Kovacs and twice against Daniela Bickei, as well as decision victories against Edita Karabeg twice, Marija Vuković and twice against Suzana Radovanović.

 Her 10 fight winning streak earned her the chance to fight Eva Bajic for the vacant IBF female welterweight title.
 Bajic won the fight by unanimous decision.

 Habazin rebounded from this loss with two decision victories, defeating Teodora Georgieva and Borislava Goranova.
 She once against challenged for the IBF female welterweight title against Sabrina Giuliani in March 2014.
 Habazin won the fight by split decision.
 She afterwards scheduled to defend her IBF title against Cecilia Brækhus, who was the defending WBO, WBA and WBC champion.
 Brækhus won the fight by unanimous decision.

 She once again rebounded from this loss with two victories, a decision against Galina Gyumliyska and a first round stoppage of Dajana Bukva.
 These two victories gave Habazin the chance to fight Mikaela Laurén for the WBC female light middleweight title.
 Laurén won the fight by a third round TKO.

 Following this loss, Habazin would win her next two fights, winning unanimous decisions against Valentina Stanković and Sanja Ristić.
 She was scheduled to fight Elene Sikmashvili for the vacant IBO female middleweight title.
 Habazin defeated Sikmashvili by a fifth round TKO.
 Habazin was scheduled to defend her IBO title six months later against Gifty Amanua Ankrah.
 Habazin won the fight by unanimous decision.
 Three months later, Habazin fought a rematch with Eva Bajic, winning the fight by unanimous decision.

 Habazin was scheduled to defend her title for the second time against Claressa Shields in January 2020.
 This was the third time this fight was scheduled, with Shields pulling out the first time due to a knee injury, while the fight was cancelled the second time as Shields' brother Timothy Johnson assaulted Habazin's coach James Ali Bashir.
 Shields won the fight by unanimous decision.

 She was scheduled to fight Layla McCarter in March 2021.
 Habazin was later rescheduled to fight Nana Chakhvashvili in April 2021 for the World Boxing Council Middle East Welterweight title.
 She won the fight by a second round TKO.
 Ms. McCarter also fought on the card.

+She claimed the vacant WBC 147-pound (welterweight) title by winning against Hungarian Kinga Magyar on 20 April 2024 in Dražen Petrović Basketball Centre in Zagreb.

+IBF and WBC welterweight championship unification

+Habazin faced Natasha Jonas for the unified IBF and WBC welterweight titles in Liverpool, England on 14 December 2024.
+She lost the fight by unanimous decision.